WST-X Series: Wavelet Scattering Transform for Interpretable Speech Deepfake Detection: Results and analysis

 \item \textbf{Scattering Scale ($J$):} Performance degrades as $J$ increases (Rows 3-6), suggesting that deepfake artifacts reside in short-term local acoustic variations.
 Thus, a small $J$ is essential to prevent over-smoothing of these cues.

 \item \textbf{Wavelets Per Octave ($Q$):} A higher $Q$ consistently boosts performance (Rows 1-3), as high frequency resolution captures the subtle spectral artifacts that distinguish fake speech.

-\item \textbf{Scattering Order ($M$):} The second order scattering ($M\!=\!2$) outperforms both $M\!=\!1$ and $M\!=\!3$.
-Although $M\!=\!1$ captures spectral energy envelopes, it lacks the capacity to characterize the modulation dynamics essential for detection.
-Conversely, the performance drop observed at $M\!=\!3$ suggests that higher-order interactions exhibit diminishing energy, likely contributing to overfitting rather than to the extraction of informative features.
-We therefore conclude that second-order scattering is sufficient.
+\item \textbf{Scattering Order ($M$):} $M\!=\!2$ outperforms both $M\!=\!1$ and $M\!=\!3$.
+While $M\!=\!1$ captures spectral energy envelopes, it lacks the capacity to characterize modulation dynamics essential for detection.
+Our energy distribution analysis \footnote{ Complete energy distribution and SHAP explainability experimental results are available at \url{https://github.com/xxuan-acoustics/WST-X-Series}.} shows that $M\!=\!1$ and $M\!=\!2$ collectively capture nearly all ($>$99\%) of the scattering energy.
+Going from $M\!=\!2$ to $M\!=\!3$ increases the feature dimensionality but provides limited new discriminative cues, which may lead to overfitting and explain the performance degradation at $M\!=\!3$.
+Therefore, second-order scattering is sufficient.

 \end{itemize}

 As shown in the bottom section of Table~\ref{tab:1}, the optimal configuration for WST-X2 is $J\!=\!2, L\!=\!10, M\!=\!2$.
 The trends for the scattering scale $J$ and the scattering order $M$ are consistent with those observed for WST-X1.
 Therefore, we focus on analyzing the impact of the angular resolution parameter $L$ as follows: